JorisChau/gslnls/README.md

 }
 ```

-As seen from the benchmarks below, besides a slight improvement in
+As illustrated by the benchmarks below, besides a slight improvement in
-runtimes, the required memory allocations are much smaller for the model
+runtimes, the required amount of memory is significantly smaller for the
-functions returning a sparse instead of a dense Jacobian matrix.
+model functions returning a sparse Jacobian than the model functions
+returning a dense Jacobian:

 ``` r
 ## computation times and allocated memory